javisaacmv/theme-switch/README.md

 - Ensure that the application styles change according to the selected theme and use TypeScript to type the theme-related data correctly. ✅
 - Optional: Optimize the component's performance using useMemo, React.memo, or useCallback to avoid unnecessary calculations or extra renderings. ✅
 - Share the public repository or ZIP file once you have completed it. ✅

+You can see how this works here: https://jm-theme-switch.netlify.app/